CheetahCodes21/StudentManagementSystem-Java/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+The MIT License is a permissive open-source license that allows you and others to use, modify, and distribute the code within this project for both commercial and non-commercial purposes.
+It provides the freedom to use the software without many restrictions, while still offering some protection to the original creator.

+By contributing to this project, you agree to license your contributions under the same MIT License.

+We encourage everyone to respect and adhere to the terms of the MIT License while using and contributing to the Student Management System project.
+Your participation is welcome and appreciated!

 ## Acknowledgments